Best Heart Rate Monitors for Running of 2024

 Compatibility with Devices

-The best heart rate monitors for running use two types of technology to connect to watches, smartphones, or fitness equipment: Bluetooth or ANT+.
+The best heart rate monitors for running connect to watches, smartphones, or fitness equipment using Bluetooth or ANT+ technology.

 Bluetooth is another method used to connect heart rate monitors to other electronics.
 It connects like you would connect other Bluetooth devices, such as wireless headphones.
 Bluetooth is most commonly used to connect a heart rate monitor to a smartphone app, such as Polar, Garmin Connect, or Strava, which then displays your heart rate or downloads activity data from the heart rate monitor module.